 How to get there

-Coming from the west at the SGC Firenze - Pisa - Livorno, take exit Empoli and follow the route to the city, until a tiny football appears on the signs.
-From the east, take exit Empoli Est and follow 'Empoli Centro' whereafter 'stadio' appears on the signs in a minute.
+Coming from the west at the SGC Firenze - Pisa - Livorno, take exit Empoli and follow the route to the city until a tiny football appears on the signs.
+From the east, take exit Empoli Est and follow 'Empoli Centro' whereafter 'Stadio' appears on the signs in a minute.

-When you come without a car, the train station of Empoli is a 15-minute walk from Carlo Castellani.
+If you're coming by public transport, then the train station of Empoli is a 15-minute walk from Carlo Castellani.

 Image: Shutterstock